Maschinenmensch: Film

-The memorable transformation scene was another early miracle of special effects, using a series of matte cutouts of the robot's silhouette and a number of circular neon lights.
+The transformation scene was considered a ground-breaking special effect of the time, using a series of matte cutouts of the robot's silhouette and a number of circular neon lights.
 All effects were filmed directly into the camera rather than edited separately.
 As a result, the film had to be rewound and exposed many tens of times over to include the plates showing the heart and circulatory systems as well as cuts between the robot form and Maria showing her gradual transformation.

 For years, people have speculated how the light circle animation was made.
 The magazine Science and Invention suggested at the time that fluorescent lights were used as a purely practical effect, moved up and down manually on invisible wires by stage hands.
 In later years Lang said in interviews that a brightly lit steel ball used as a pendulum was filmed or photographed with a long exposure time in front of a black screen and was then composited onto the image, though this is not consistent with the multiple exposure method used.

 According to the film's set designer, Erich Kettelhut, a glass plate was positioned halfway between the robot and the camera.
 The silhouette of the robot and throne were carefully drawn onto a piece of plywood to be used as a matte, and using a pair of circular neon lights of a diameter corresponding with the matte's silhouette.
 By covering the glass plate with grease and filming the moving lights through it the illusion of a light circle moving up and down was created.

 When playing human Maria's evil twin — the gynoid in human form — Brigitte Helm wore heavy makeup and her expressions, gestures, and poses were exaggerated and jerky compared to Maria's composed and demure demeanor.

 The Maschinenmensch is an archetypal example of the Frankenstein creation.
 Artificial beings with a malevolent nature were popular at the time, as seen in films such as Der Golem or Marcel L'Herbier's L'Inhumaine.
 In a formerly lost portion of the film, Rotwang explicitly instructs the robot to bring down Fredersen and Metropolis, which helps explain her destructive behaviour.
 Different incomplete restorations of the film made since the original offered different explanations of the robot's behavior.
 One, for example, says that Rotwang has in fact lost control of the robot and it is not under anyone's control.
 Others offer no explanation.
 The 2010 restoration, complete for all practical purposes, depicts Rotwang deliberately instructing the robot Maria, thus finally clarifying the gynoid Maria's motivation.